modaniharsh-iiitb/c-project-library-management/README.md

 It also checks whether there is any fine due using the due date and the current date.
 The user is asked to pay the fine and the book will not be returned unless the borrower pays the fine on the spot.

 ```
+> 5
+Enter the ID of the book you want to return: 5
+This book is overdue by 1 day(s).
+You need to pay a fine of Rs.
+5.
+Pay fine? (y/n): y
+Fine paid successfully.
+Book returned successfully.
 ```

 **Note:** The rate of fine is Rs.
 5 * number of days due.